arthurstudent/Artur-Bahratian-to-do-app/README.md

 - All necessary settings are contained in configuration files stored in the **Configuration Server**.
 - The `.env` file is not used because all information in this project is public and does not include any sensitive data.

+## Usage Instructions

+- First, register a new user using the User Service.

+- Then, log in with the registered user's credentials.

+- Upon successful login, a JWT token will be returned in the response.

+- Use this token to authenticate and execute further API requests.

 ## Notes
 - Use the Gateway Service for a unified entry point to the application.
 - Ensure all dependent services are running to avoid issues with token validation and data synchronization.